yereverluvinunclebert/GDID-Tester/README.md

 Later changes to come:

+* Complete variable changes to make it fully 64bit
-* use an API to test the GDID key instead of a timer.
+* Use the API to test the GDID key instead of a timer.